TITLE 89: SOCIAL SERVICES

 12) other activity that would place the eligible adult in imminent danger of death or serious bodily injury; or

-13) any felonious criminal activity directed at the eligible adult that the caseworker directly observes.
+13) any felonious criminal activity directed at the eligible adult that the case worker directly observes.

-e) Case Closure
+h) Case Closure

-1) the victim refuses services;
+1) the alleged victim refuses services;

-7) the report is not substantiated.
+7) the report is not substantiated; or

-(Source: Amended at 30 Ill.
+(Source: Amended at 42 Ill.
 Reg.
-8913, effective April 28, 2006)
+9226, effective July 1, 2018)